bootstrap-ruby/bootstrap-navbar/README.md

 #### menu_text

-This method generates some menu text, to be used in a `nav_bar`.
+This method generates some menu text, to be used in a `navbar`.

 ```haml
 = menu_text 'Select a option:'